White Christmas (Black Mirror): Conception and writing

 The episode was written by Brooker.
-Inspirations for the episode include the 1945 horror film Dead of Night and the 1983 science fiction film Twilight Zone: The Movie, both of which are anthologies.
+Inspirations for the episode include Dead of Night and Twilight Zone: The Movie, both of which are anthologies.
 The setting of a spaceship was briefly considered.
 The first story about dating featured Matt, Harry and Jennifer.
 It was inspired by Brooker's observations of people on the street using Bluetooth headsets for calls, who looked like they were talking to themselves "as if they had a mental illness".
 The horse anecdote was inspired by Brooker reading "bullshit ice-breakers" used by pickup artists.
 Brooker later commented that the story was timely in the context of pickup artist Julien Blanc being denied a visa to the United Kingdom.

 The second story, where Matt sets up Greta's cookie, was inspired by the comedic idea of someone who "put a consciousness into a toaster", and the toaster then falls in love with them.
 Brooker had considered this idea for a while, and realised it was a "fucking nightmare" rather than a love story.
 One draft of the story showed Greta's cookie watching Greta play with her kids, realising that she would never be able to hug her children again.
 This scene was rejected as "too weird and nasty" for the episode, but later used in series four episode "Black Museum".

 The third story is about Joe and his girlfriend Beth.
 It was based on an idea from Brooker's 2001 series Unnovations in which a pair of glasses showed homeless people as cartoon characters.
 With the invention of Google Glass, this looked more possible in reality.
 The idea of blocking on social media was also considered.
 The ending takes inspiration from Stephen King's 1981 short story "The Jaunt" and the 1982 series finale of Sapphire & Steel.